samuelroland/dme/docs/paradigm-implementation-report.typ

 ) <fig-markdown-pdf-preview>

+=== Syntax highlighting
 What about syntax highlighting ?
+When you integrate code snippets in your reports, you want them to look good or at least like in your IDE.
 In VSCode, here is how would look the editor at left and the native preview at right.
 As the `@apply` from TailwindCSS is not integrated in the regex system of `highlight.js`, it breaks the style of other parts (see the last block).
 In the second block the `ul` and `has` are different types and should not be colored in the same way.
 #figure(
   image("imgs/code-preview-vscode.png", width: 80%),
   caption: [The code preview in VSCode using the library `highlight.js`],